 A subsequent trial, conducted eight years later, added a PD1 inhibitor (PD1 is a cancer protein responsible for putting on those “brakes”) to ipilimumab.
 That combo treatment resulted in 58 per cent of trial participants being alive after three years.

-A more recent trial, which began in the fall of 2017, involves 2,000 patients (20 from northern Alberta, under Smylie’s purview) with stage 3 melanoma.
+A more recent trial, which began in the fall of 2017, includes patients from northern Alberta (under Smylie’s purview) with stage 3 melanoma.
 Patients in the trial are receiving treatment — either a single product (ipilimumab or nivolumab) or in combination — for one year.
 Though preliminary findings won’t be available until the summer of 2019, it is anticipated that the combination treatment will provide something called a “dual blockade,” restoring the immune-system function of participants and stopping cancer cells from being able to turn it off in the first place.

 In addition to working on international clinical trials, Smylie is involved in several other research ventures around immunotherapy.
 He has recently helped design a protocol in conjunction with Dr. Philip Halloran to examine “inflammatory signatures” of cancer cells (the hypothesis is that cancers with higher inflammation signatures will respond more favourably to immunotherapy treatments).
 In conjunction with medical colleagues at the University of Alberta, he is conducting biopsies on the melanoma lesions of 35 participants to measure these inflammation rates and track immunotherapy success.